ugol/jdg-playground/README.md

 Build instructions
 ==================

+To build the code you just need Maven and the JDG repositories installed somewhere (for a simple setup, just download the repositories and install them locally on your disk).
+You *won't* need to install the JDG server, as this example is engineered to run in Library mode.

 Install the Maven repositories
 ------------------------------

-To build the code, you have to install JDG 6.2 maven repository, which depends by the EAP 6.1.1 Maven repository too.
+Installing JDG 6.2 maven repository, which depends by the EAP 6.1.1 Maven repository, is the first step.
-You *won't* need to install the JDG server, as this example is engineered to run in Libary mode.

-You'll find detailed instructions to install the Maven repositories in the JDG 6.2 "Getting Started Guide"
+You'll find detailed instructions to install the Maven repositories in the JDG 6.2 "Getting Started Guide":

 https://access.redhat.com/site/documentation/en-US/Red_Hat_JBoss_Data_Grid/6.2/html-single/Getting_Started_Guide/index.html#chap-Install_and_Use_the_Maven_Repositories